 Query Pipeline Routing Mechanisms and Rules

-All queries sent to your Coveo Cloud organization go through a query pipeline (see What Is a Query Pipeline?).
-You can use different mechanisms to determine into which query pipeline queries are routed.
+All queries sent to your Coveo Cloud organization are routed to a query pipeline before they reach the index (see What Is a Query Pipeline?).
+Depending on your needs, you can leverage different query pipeline routing mechanisms.

 |Selection criteria||Query pipeline routing mechanisms|